lowmax205/Search-Algorithm-VisualizationUI/README.md

 ## 🛠️ For those who want's to HELP.

-Your support and contributions to **Uniformed Search Algorithm** are greatly appreciated!
+Your support and contributions to **Uniformed & Informed Search Algorithm** are greatly appreciated!
 Feel free to suggest features, report issues, or contribute to the code.
 Every bit of help counts in making this app better for travelers everywhere.
 Thank you!